Rockies vs. Diamondbacks Player Props Betting Odds

-Those looking to place a player prop bet can find odds on Lourdes Gurriel Jr., Charlie Blackmon and others in the Arizona Diamondbacks-Colorado Rockies matchup at Chase Field on Monday at 4:10 PM ET.
+Player props are listed for Lourdes Gurriel Jr. and Elias Diaz, among others, when the Arizona Diamondbacks host the Colorado Rockies at Chase Field on Tuesday at 9:40 PM ET.

 Bet on this matchup or its props with DraftKings!